chariguanaCode/universal-print-in-cpp/README.md

 If you would like to change the colours of objects, change the precision `std::cout` uses or binary trees look weird on your system, you should take a look at the beginning of the `universal_print.h` file.

 The "User setup" section will allow you to change all of those things easily.

-## Documentation

-The full documentation describing all the functions can be found [here](/documentation/README.md)

 ## TODO